 24: Season one example: One of the girls kidnapped by a sub-villain as part of a plan that's waaay too complicated to describe here gets away and is hit by a car, so only Kimberly is taken instead.
 Said sub-villain says he killed the other girl, but his boss already knew that she'd been taken to a hospital.
 He takes a page straight from the Darth Vader book of villainy:

 Sub-villain: [Stammers] Well, the thing is that... maybe she wasn't quite dead.
 Boss: Well, I'll tell ya. [...]
 You're either dead or you're not dead.
 There's no such thing as "sorta dead".
 Here, let me show you.
 [Shoots him on the spot, turns to other, more sympathetic underling] You've just been promoted.
 Congratulations.

 Used this as well.
 Wolfram and Hart was notorious for it, though they rarely did it onscreen.
-There was also the vampire Knox, who killed one of his best minions to prove a point about them getting soft.
+There was also the vampire Knox (not to be confused with Knox the W & H employee of Season Five), who killed one of his best minions, who had been with the gang for 75 years, to prove a point about them getting soft.

 Played with / Inverted Trope when Linwood Murrow finds out about Lilah's affair with good guy Wesley.
 It seems like he might try to pull this in the middle of a board meeting...until Lilah mentions that she contacted one of the Senior Partners, who agreed with her that Murrow himself was doing a terrible job dealing with Angel.

 Murrow: Are you actually telling me that you went over my head?

 (Razor blades pop out of his chair, decapitating him)

 Arrow: When Brother Blood almost has his identity exposed by Team Arrow halfway through Season 2, his benefactorSlade Wilson kills several of his associates as punishment for his clumsiness, and warns him that if it happens again, Slade will kill him.